Virginia Department of Human Resource Management

 VRCI Faculty

-VRCI courses are coordinated by Robert Taylor, Executive Director, and Lauren Grainger, Associate Director of the Risk Management and Insurance Program, Virginia Commonwealth University School of Business.
-Class are taught by VCU faculty.
-Questions about course content may be directed to Robert and Lauren at graingerl@vcu.edu or vrci@vcu.edu or 804-828-1721.
+The VRCI is coordinated by the VCU School of Business Risk Management and Insurance Program staff.
+Classes are taught by VCU faculty.
+Questions about course content may be directed to Jaclyn at vrci@vcu.edu

 Scheduling & Location

-Acceptance will be based upon not only experience, but also safety/health background and the percentage of time spent in direct support of agency safety, health, or risk management goals.
+Acceptance will be based upon not only experience, but also safety/health/risk management background and the percentage of time spent in direct support of agency safety, health, or risk management goals.
 Class size is limited to 30 participants.

 How To Apply?